 One Step at a Time was founded in 1991.
 The group was conceived of and organized by Jim Hinkhouse (pictured here).
 Jim was a recovering alcoholic, with twelve years of sobriety at that time.
 He found mountaineering to be a healthy and satisfying passion which he felt was important to his own recovery, and began to envision how he could weave his mountaineering interest into a way of fulfilling the twelfth step in the Alcoholics Anonymous regimen.

 The first organizational meeting for the what was called the "1991 AA Mt.
 Rainier Expedition" scheduled a conditioning hike up Tiger Mountain near Issaquah Washington on the first Thursday evening of daylight savings time, April 11.
 By the time the first newsletter was issued, it had been suggested that this Thursday night hike be turned into a regular weekly 12-step meeting.
-The first Thursday of daylight savings time has, ever since, been celebrated as OSAT's birthday, complete with sheet cakes, sparkling cider, balloons and smiles.
+The first Thursday of daylight savings time has, been celebrated as OSAT's birthday, complete with sheet cakes, sparkling cider, balloons, smiles and hugs.
 The Thursday evening OSAT AA meeting is, thus, the "mother" meeting for OSAT, from which others trace their roots.

 The dozen or so people who showed up for the first organizational meeting on April 24 1991 selected "One Step at a Time" (OSAT) as the name for the club.
 This name had been adopted earlier as the name of the Thursday night AA meetings which began on Tiger Mountain April 11.
 The multiple possible interpretations of the name certainly lead to its attractiveness.
 To people who don't want to get involved in explaining the recovery aspect of the club, the name is an innocuous reference to a hiking and climbing truism, but to AA members and friends it is also a clever play on AA's "one day at a time" motto, also incorporating in its interesting turn of the phrase the idea of the "steps" fundamental to AA philosophy.